Fixed Rate Personal Loans

 Compare Fixed Rate Loans

-When you’re comparing fixed rate loans’ interest rates, remember that not everyone gets the representative rate advertised.
+When you’re comparing interest rates for a fixed rate loan, remember that not everyone gets the representative rate advertised.
 The rules state that 51% of customers accepted for the product must get that rate, so you could be offered a higher rate of interest if your application is successful.

 The length of the loan is also important because borrowing for a longer period means that you’ll have more interest to pay back and the loan will cost you more in total.
-In short, the aim is to borrow an amount you can afford to pay back and repay it in the least possible length of time without making your budget bulge.
+In short, the aim is to borrow an amount you can afford to pay back and repay it in the least possible length of time without putting too much pressure on your finances.

 Interest Rates & Arrangement Fees

 Generally speaking, lower interest rates tend to be available when borrowing larger amounts but you shouldn’t let this lure you into borrowing more than you need.
 Checking deals either side of a tipping point is wise though, as this could help you unearth a better rate.
-Say you need £4,900 for your sauna, you should also look at loan offers for £5,000 as you may find you’re able to snag a slightly lower interest rate and therefore pay less back overall.
-However, please be mindful that this may not always be the case and that generally speaking, you shouldn’t borrow more money than you need.
+Say you need £4,900 for your purchase, you should also look at loan offers for £5,000 as you may find you’re able to snag a slightly lower interest rate and therefore pay less back overall.

 Arrangement fees, charged by some providers for setting up a loan can also add to the total cost of borrowing.
-When you use our MoneyMatcher to conjure up matches tailored to your requirements, it includes these in the total cost.
+When you use our moneymatcher to view matches tailored to your requirements, it includes these in the total cost.
 Plus there’s a ‘more info’ tab to highlight things to look out for, as well as important criteria that you must meet to apply for particular loans.

 The Difference Between a Fixed and Variable Rate Loan